MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 Data on crimes in the prior three months is chosen based on Braakman’s research (2017).
 Nearby is defined as within 150/300/500m; our preferred distance is 150 because the lowest level of points data on police.uk appears at a specific zoom level.
 At that zoom level, the scope of the interactive map on police.uk roughly covers a 300m by 300m square.

-### Missing data
+### Data quality issues

+From speaking to South Yorkshire Police, there are some data quality issues in the raw police geocoded crime and incidents data.
+First, some crimes and incidents will have no locations recorded, or locations are misrecorded.
+For instance, incidents with unknown or ambiguous locations are often recorded as taking place within police stations.
+Second, the data received by police.uk each month is a snapshot of police systems.
+The police continually update these records (e.g. to omit duplicate incidents), but these updates will not be reflected on public crime maps.
+For RQ2, our police records will be more up-to-date than those used to produce the police.uk crime maps in the past.
+The extent of these errors are unlikely to affect our results.

-There are almost no missing values in our main variables.
-Where missing values exists, we will perform list-wise deletion (i.e. get rid of cases with missing fields).
+Aside from these issues, there are no missing values in our data.
+Where missing values exist, we will perform list-wise deletion (i.e. get rid of cases with missing fields).
+Public domain data on housing and crimes already have undergone data cleaning and error checks by their respective data owners.
+We will conduct checks on the South Yorkshire Police.
+This is in addition to any data cleaning already done by the police.

+To check that we can replicate police.uk's crime maps, we have cross-referenced statistics from our inferred Snaps list with the statistics from the actual Snap data (see S3).
+We will also use the raw police data to check that we can recreate the public crime data from 2011 - 2013.

 ### Sample